anttiluode/FractalLife/README.md

 - Energy systems prevent unlimited growth and enforce natural selection
 - Visual patterns emerge from neural properties rather than being predefined

+Currently I think the organoids do not add more child neurons to their minds.
+I think this was a last second change so that the simulation can run.
+If they grew and they can, the simulation would take way more power.

+I have used these fractal neurons to generate text and to store images and to create images like AI image generator with varying success.
+They do store information for sure.
+They can grow.
+The main problem seems to be that they can fast get into NaN territory numerically or be unstable.
+The code has lots of limiting factors against that.
+I am aware of the problems but scientifically speaking the Xavier methods etc were implemented by Claude in ways I do not really understand.

+The ultimate check is that if they hit NaN they die.

+I was really thinking about organoids that would have multiple parts to their minds, visual, audio and even thinking part where visual and audio are combined like in "real life".
+I have come to realize that both visual and audio are the same.
+The only thing that is really different is how these things are encoded in and out.
+I suspect the same is true with human brain.

+What has been driving me twoards all this has been a drive to make dynamic AI.
+More like life and less like frozen state we can talk to.

 ## Troubleshooting

 Common issues: